scalatra/scalatra-website/guides/views.md

 want to render HTML layouts, page content, and re-usable fragments or partials.
 Like many other frameworks, we refer to the process of templating HTML output as "views".

-Scalatra can render views in three main ways.
+Scalatra can render views in two main ways.

 1. Inline HTML, returned directly from an action.
-1. Using the ScalateSupport helpers which are built into Scalatra.
+1. Using the ScalateSupport helper trait which comes built into the default Scalatra g8 template.
-1. Using Scalate directly, calling Scalate functionality without using Scalatra's built-in helpers.

 ## Inline HTML